pedroalexandr/subscription-api/README.md

 ### Mailhog for SMTP

-Used as a fake local SMTP server that provides an UI to verify the email messages
+Used as a fake local SMTP server that provides a UI to verify the email messages

 ### Nginx 1.13